szwacz/fs-jetpack/README.md

 ## All API methods cooperate nicely with each other

 Let's say you want to create folder structure as demonstrated in comment below.
-Peace of cake!
+Piece of cake!

 ```js
 // .